HOW TO BOOK EMIRATES BUSINESS CLASS WITH MILES AND POINTS

 87k points for Emirates Business Class to Europe on the A380 double decker

-Emirates is a transfer partner of all transferable points programs:
+Emirates is a transfer partner of the following points programs:

 Chase Ultimate Rewards® Points